Existence of ghost-eliminating constraints in multivielbein theory: Canonical treatment of gravity in the vielbein formulation

 We are now ready to perform a constraint analysis of the Hamiltonian \eqref{gr_H_T_mod}.
 We had previously identified the primary constraints $P=P_i= \mathcal{J}^{ab}=0$, and by the procedure outlined in Section \ref{sec:Overview}, we need to impose that their time derivatives vanish, producing secondary constraints,

-The last bracket vanishes weakly identically and does not produce any constraints, while the first two produce the Hamiltonian and modified momentum constraints.
-Due to the algebra (\ref{so3_lie_algebra}–\ref{RR}) and the fact that the Hamiltonian is the sum of constraints, imposing $\dot{\mathcal{R}}\approx 0$ and $\dot{\mathcal{R}}_i\approx 0$, do not yield any additional constraints.
-The algebra also implies that all the constraints $(\mathcal{R},\mathcal{R}_i, \mathcal{J}^{ab})$ are first class, so they do not determine any of the Lagrange multipliers also leaving the lapse $N$ and shift $N^i$ undetermined.
+The last bracket vanishes weakly identically and does not produce any constraints, while the first two produce the vielbein Hamiltonian and momentum constraints.
+Due to the algebra (\ref{so3_lie_algebra}–\ref{RR}) and the fact that the Hamiltonian is the sum of constraints, imposing $\dot{\mathcal{R}}\approx 0$ and $\dot{\mathcal{R}}_i\approx 0$ does not yield any additional constraints.
+The algebra also implies that all the constraints $(\mathcal{R},\mathcal{R}_i, \mathcal{J}^{ab})$ are first class, so they do not determine any of the Lagrange multipliers, thereby leaving the lapse $N$ and shift $N^i$ undetermined.
 It is also easily verified that $P$ and $P_i$ have vanishing Poisson bracket with all the constraints, making them first class as well.

 We can now compute the physical phase-space dimension by noting that $E^a_{\; i}, N, N_{i}$ and their conjugate momenta initially constitute a $2{\times}(9+1+3)=26$-dimensional phase space.
 Each of the 11 first-class constraints $(P,P_i, \mathcal{J}^{ab},\mathcal{R}, \mathcal{R}_i)$ reduces the phase-space dimension by two.
 Hence, the final physical phase space propagates $\tfrac{1}{2}(2{\times} 13 -2{\times} 11)= 2$ physical modes, corresponding to the two polarisations of a massless spin-2 field.